Top Things To Do in New York City in December

 - The Rooftop At Pier 17

-- NYC December Wrap Up
+- NYC December Travel Guide Wrap-Up

 While New York might be on your bucket list all year round, New York City is a little extra special in December during the holidays!
 After attending college in NYC for 4 years and living outside of the city for over 12 years, you can say the city holds a special place in my heart.
 Below, I cover the top things to do in New York City that are specifically special during the winter and December!